 The last thing you want to do is commit a lot of time and energy to building a website, then finding out that you have to re-build it again because you picked the wrong website builder.

-In this review, we’ll compare Wix vs WordPress in the following 5 categories:
+In this review, we’ll compare Wix vs WordPress in the following 5 categories, plus a final conclusion at the bottom.

 WordPress is an open source platform, this means that their codes are open to everybody to use and modify.
 Any programmers / coders can use WordPress to create their own themes or plugins for others to download for free, or to be purchased for a fee.

-This is exactly one of the main reasons why the WordPress community has expanded to more than 65 million websites since the end of 2011, and its growth is still ongoing.
+This is exactly one of the main reasons why the WordPress community has expanded to more than 60 million websites as of 2012 (and most recently powering about 23% of all websites on the internet as of 2015).
+As more people / businesses build websites online, WordPress is expected to continue to grow.

-At the time of this review, there are over 26,000 WordPress plugins that are downloaded more than 490 million times – this shows you how extensive the WordPress community is.
+At the time of this review, there are over 44,000+ WordPress plugins that are downloaded more than 1.2 billion times – this shows you how extensive the WordPress community is.

 If you were to experience technical issues with Wix’s tools, they will fix it whereas with WordPress, a lot of plugin developers may or may not help you (unless you pay to purchase their plugins).